Sarthakrawt/Hand-Written-Digit-Recognition/README.md

 # Hand_Written_Digit_Recognition
+// I am not adding nodemodules file.
-// you need to use nodejs to run this file
+// you need to download it to run this program.
-// if you already have it just use npm node init
+// if you already have nodejs than just use npm node init.